Skip to content

 Day 4: Matsushima

-Back onboard the shinkansen, we head north for Sendai and transfer to a local train for the seaside town of Matsushima, regarded as one of Japan’s top three scenic sights.
-It’s most famous for its impossibly picturesque bay, dotted with over 250 pine-covered islands.
-The best way to experience the bay’s beauty is onboard a cruise boat where you can see up close how sea-winds have shaped the pine trees.
-Their twisted trunks silhouetted against rocky outcrops make for quite a sight!
+On board Japan's famous shinkansen (bullet train), you head north for Sendai and transfer to a local train for the seaside town of Shiogama, where you will see the spectacular sight of the cherry blossoms at Shiogama Shrine.
+After having a sushi lunch, which Shiogama is famous for, you take a bay cruise to reach Matsushima, regarded as one of Japan’s top three scenic sights.
+Matsushima is most famous for its impossibly picturesque bay, dotted with over 250 pine-covered islands.
+On the bay cruise boat, you can see up close how sea winds have shaped the pine trees' trunks silhouetted against rocky outcrops.

-The Matsushima area is also well-known for its seafood and we draw on its natural bounty with a sushi lunch today.
-The buffet-style dinner at your ryokan tonight also features fresh seafood as well as other local specialties.
+The Matsushima area is also well-known for its seafood and the buffet-style dinner at your hotel tonight features fresh seafood as well as other local specialties.

 Day 5: Matsushima